luta-wolf/SQL_piscine/Day09/README.md

 Let’s look at pl/pgsql functions right now.

-Please create a pl/pgsql function  `fnc_person_visits_and_eats_on_date` based on SQL statement that finds the names of pizzerias where person (`IN` pperson parameter with default value is ‘Dmitriy’) visited and can buy pizzas he eats for less than some rubles (`IN` prubles parameter with default value is 500) on date (`IN` pdate parameter with default value is 1st of January 2022).
+Please create a pl/pgsql function  `fnc_person_visits_and_eats_on_date` based on SQL statement that finds the names of pizzerias which person (`IN` pperson parameter with default value is ‘Dmitriy’) visited and bought pizza for less than the given sum in rubles (`IN` pprice parameter with default value is 500) on the specific date (`IN` pdate parameter with default value is 8th of January 2022).

 To check yourself and call a function, you can make a statement like below.